 There are many foot conditions that may cause someone to shop for therapeutic shoes.
-Our office receives several calls a day from people who are dealing with foot pain and seeking help.
 With so many types of shoes available, and so many different kinds of foot issues to address, we’re happy to help our customers navigate the sea of shoes and find the perfect fit.

 Two of the most common issues that cause foot pain are bunions and hammertoes.
 Both of these issues affect the forefront of the foot.
 While each of these problems has its own characteristics, both require certain shoe profiles to find some relief and comfort.